jacklul/asuswrt-scripts/archive/README.md

 This script installs [Tailscale](https://tailscale.com) service on your router, allowing it to be used as an exit node.

-You should probably store the binaries on USB drive but the script has also an option to automatically download the binaries - make sure your device has enough memory for this though.
+You have to download the binaries and place it on the USB drive first.

 Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well.